 Pick up some sweet souvenirs at Meeteetse Chocolatier, a part-time business initially founded by bronc rider Tim Kellogg to raise funds for a new saddle.
 The chocolatier now ships his creations all over the world and offers exclusive flavors like sage, prickly pear cactus, India pale ale and Coors.

 Then, find a hearty meal at the Outlaw Parlor and Cowboy Bar, which has been serving stiff drinks since 1893, or order from The Elkhorn Bar & Grill’s menu of generously portioned steaks and burgers.
-Find accommodations in Meeteetse at Oasis Motel & RV Park or Vision Quest Motel and rest up for another day of Wyoming adventure.
+Find accommodations in Meeteetse and rest up for another day of Wyoming adventure.

 Backtrack south from Meeteetse to State Hwy.
 431, then drive east to Worland and continue east on U.S. Hwy.
 16 to Ten Sleep (about 75 miles).
-Grab a sandwich and a cup of coffee at 2nd Street Bakery and Coffee House, a welcoming establishment known for its scrumptious pastries.
 Positioned at the base of the Big Horn Mountains, Ten Sleep Canyon is a haven for rock climbers, hikers, hunters and campers.
 In the wintertime, you can snowmobile, cross-country ski and ice climb the canyon.

 From Ten Sleep, it’s a super-scenic drive east on Hwy.
 16 to Buffalo (about 69 miles).
 The road crests at nearly 10,000 feet at Powder River Pass, with many fantastic rock formations and vistas to admire along the way.